luusi/digital-twins-composition-in-smart-manufacturing-via-markov-decision-processes/README.md

 - We observe that the old policy chose for ```painting``` action the service 5 i.e., the painting service, in the calculation of the new policy instead is used service 4 i.e., the human painting service.

-- **Note that** the example that we show in the ceramics production case study happens with the current parameters, all the users who wanted to simulate other case studies could get different results.
+- **Note that:** the example that we show in the ceramics production case study happens with the current parameters, all the users who wanted to simulate other case studies could get different results.
 ## Tests

 To run tests: `tox`